rangsimanketkaew/deepcv/docs/installation/deepcv-cpp.md

 More details on package dependencies installation and compilation of TensorFlow C++ API are available at https://github.com/rangsimanketkaew/tensorflow_cpp_api.

-> The procedure above should also work with new version or Python and Bazel.
+> The procedure above should also work with a new version or Python and Bazel.

 ## Compile PLUMED with DeepCV and TensorFlow